 Download forms, publications, and budget detail sheets by searching "local budget" in our forms center.
 Budgets must be prepared in a format prescribed by statute.

-2021 Local Budget Law Class Recordings
+2024 Local Budget Law Class Recordings

-Local Budget Law e-Learning Modules
+Basic Local Budget Law training

 These free training sessions are for governing body members, budget committee members, finance directors, administrators, and budget officers who participate in the budget process.

-Approving and Adopting the Budget – covering putting together a budget committee, the budget committee meeting, the process for revising and approving the budget, the governing body's hearing on the budget, making changes to the approved budget, and budget resolutions adopting the budget.
+Approving and Adopting the Budget : Covering putting together a budget committee, the budget committee meeting, the process for revising and approving the budget, the governing body's hearing on the budget, making changes to the approved budget, and budget resolutions adopting the budget.